OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 nothing is done.
 Otherwise the cell value is calcuted from the range of points from start to actual index (*k*) but one.
 The loop for *ii* is necessary if there are empty grid rows to write more rows into the output.
-At the and of this part the actual cell indices and *start* index is updated.
+At the end of this part the actual cell indices and *start* index are updated.
-After this loop the last row is in the buffer, so we write that out, too.
+After closing this loop the last row is in the buffer, so we write that out, too.

 3rd variant
 -----------